Tw1ddle/samcodes-gameanalytics-demo/README.md

 haxelib install samcodes-gameanalytics
 ```

-Enter your game id, secrets and endpoints in ''PlayState.hx'', then build and run the app.
-Press the buttons to generate and post up game analytics events, and then wait for them to appear on your GameAnalytics dashboard.
+Enter the sandbox/test game id, secrets etc in ''PlayState.hx'', then build and run the app.
+Press the buttons to enqueue and send game analytics events.

 ## Screenshots